alinabuzachis/bench-scripts/README.md

-# Benchmark Scripts for community.okd collection
+# Benchmark Scripts for community.okd Collection

 This repository contains some automation scripts to assist with performance testing for some aspects of the [community.okd collection](https://github.com/ansible-collections/community.okd).
 ## Running the tests